collective/volto-hydra/README.md

   ```
 - This will enable the 2 way link between hydra and your frontend.
 - Log into https://hydra.pretagov.com/ and paste in your local running frontend to test.

-TODO: more integrations will be added below as the [Hydra GSoC project progresses](https://github.com/orgs/collective/projects/3/views/4)

 ### Asynchronously Load the Bridge